Semantic-Org/Semantic-UI/.github/ISSUE_TEMPLATE.md

       SO - https://stackoverflow.com/questions/tagged/semantic-ui?sort=votes

 ✔ Enhancements → Be specific.
 Assume backwards compatibility is a necessity.
 Suggest implementation when possible.
 ✔ BUGS → ❤❤❤.
-Keep in mind some bugs may not be immediately fixable due to backwards compatability or css limitations.
+Keep in mind some bugs may not be immediately fixable due to backwards compatibility or CSS limitations.

 ### Title (Put in field above)
 Use the format: [Component] Component Should Do X